philschanely/course-web3/_lessons/01-github-css-preprocessing.md

 Regardless, Github is a crucial tool to add to your arsenal of tools and working with Git is a skill you should possess.
 Indeed, Git is something separate from Github.
 They both have to do with Version Control, or tracking different versions of code and files in a project.

 So add learning Git and Github to your list of research topics.
-Consider completing the [free Udacity course on Version Control with Git](https://classroom.udacity.com/courses/ud123).
+Consider completing the quick and easy [try Git by CodeSchool](https://try.github.io/) or the more in depth [free Udacity course on Version Control with Git](https://classroom.udacity.com/courses/ud123).
 And don't worry... the timeblocks shown on each module there is only an estimate, and by my experience a gross overestimate.

 Bottom line here for Git is threefold: